ropensci/software-review/README.md

 allows us to ensure that your package meets our guidelines and provides opportunity for discussion where exceptions are requested.

-This README is a short intro to onboarding for you as a potential author or reviewer.
-For more information, consult our [gitbook “rOpenSci
-Packages: Development, Maintenance, and Peer Review”](https://ropensci.github.io/dev_guide/).
+This README is a short intro to Software Peer Review for you as a potential author or reviewer.
+For more information, consult our [gitbook “rOpenSci Packages: Development, Maintenance, and Peer Review”](https://ropensci.github.io/dev_guide/).

 **Our [code of